 If you’ve found yourself wondering, “How do I choose a translation agency,” you might be asking the wrong question.
 You don’t want “just another” translation company.
 What you need is a partner who can customize a scalable localization program that helps you achieve your overall growth strategy.

-Choosing a localization vendor can be difficult.
+Finding the right localization vendor can be difficult.
 Wading through the technical jargon, scope details and pitches is a steep learning curve for the uninitiated.
 Some understandably skip directly to the most easily identifiable point of comparison: the price quote.
 However, that can be risky if your company’s brand, global product launch or multimillion dollar deal is tied to the localization effort.

-- Determine what your partner can add.
 Even the most experienced companies have opportunities for improvement.
 Look for a vendor that will make suggestions to help you get more efficient.
 One of the many benefits of outsourcing is that you gain knowledge from shared experience of the industry and their other clients.
 Pick a company and then map out the entire process on both sides to look for opportunities to streamline operations.